 My photos of aeoniums on this page are identified according to genus and species, and sometimes common names.
 (I’m not a big fan of common names, which can vary from region to region and grower to grower.)

 Aeonium rosettes are known for resembling big, fleshy-petalled daisies.
 Colors include green, yellow and garnet.
 Leaves of Aeonium ‘Sunburst’ are striped with yellow or cream.
 Aeonium ‘Zwartkop’, another show-stopper, is magenta-black.
 There exist many hybrids.
 Some species are shrub-forming; all produce rosettes at the tips of ever-lengthening stems.
 Frost tender.

-You’re welcome to download, use and share any of these photos of succulents, providing the watermark is intact.
+You’re welcome to download and share any of my aeonium photos, providing the watermark is intact.